 No, we do not keep any tester documents.
 You must order your documents from DiplomaSender directly by phone 855-313-5799 or online chat available Monday through Friday 8am to 5pm MST.

-Both programs are state-approved for HSE and earn you the exact same diploma from CDE.
-We don’t endorse one over the other.
-You can read about some of the differences between the two, such as cost and subjects, in our current Fact Sheet.
+Both programs are state-approved for determining high school equivalency and earn you the exact same diploma from CDE.
+We do not endorse one over the other.
+You can learn about the main differences between the two, such as cost and subjects, in our current Fact Sheet.